Skip to main content

 Who qualifies

-The Destination Thailand Visa (DTV) is designed for remote workers whose income comes from outside Thailand.
-Meeting every single requirement matters — consulates reject applications for single missing documents.
+The Destination Thailand Visa (DTV) is written for remote workers whose income comes from outside Thailand.
+Every requirement counts.
+Consulates reject applications over a single missing document, and they will not reach out to ask for it.
 Here is the full checklist as published by Thailand's immigration authority.

-Best suited for: Remote workers who want a long-validity multi-entry base in Southeast Asia · Nomads who prefer to rotate 6 months on, 6 months off · People drawn by Thailand's low cost of living and high quality of life in cities like Chiang Mai
+Best suited for: Remote workers who want a long-validity multi-entry base in Southeast Asia · Nomads who like a six-months-on, six-months-off rhythm · People drawn by Thailand's low cost of living and the quality of life in cities like Chiang Mai

 How much you need